 You or someone you know may be eligible for help with home heating bills.
-The following assistance programs are available for limited-income residents in Michigan.
+The following assistance programs are available for income-eligible residents in Michigan.

 - Payment Arrangements